Honeycrisp Apple Tree

 Spring Planting: this product will be shipped late April through May according to your hardiness zone.

 Malus.
-An exceptional apple.
+An exceptional apple that has taken the apple world by storm.
 Sweet, super crisp yellow flesh.
+Stores very well.
 Crispy, juicy apples right in your back yard.
-Scab resistant, making them much easier to look after.
+Good Scab resistance, making them much easier to look after.
 For best results, two varieties should be planted.
-We are offering 1 yr. whips grafted onto hardy rootstock.
-3/4 sized trees should mature to about 15-18 ft.
+We are offering 1 yr. whips. approximately 18-24" in height which have been grafted onto hardy rootstock.
+They should mature to about 15-18 ft.
 Hardy to zone 3.
 Apple trees cannot be shipped to B.C.

 Sold as: Pkg of 1